nsaoirse/FOAMySees/README.md

-# Dependencies
-Python 3 (3.6 or higher, likely)

-OpenFOAM (any version which can be used with preCICE)

-preCICE v2.5.0 (if you use a different version, you will need to modify the FOAMySeesCouplingDriver.py file to change the Python language bindings.
-I think the functions change from preCICE v2.5 to preCICE v3.0.
-I have not incorporated the v3.0 bindings into the coupling driver yet.
-Seems like the code will work with v2.4 as well, but 2.5 is recommended)

-OpenSeesPy

-# Required Python packages: (install with pip, will install automatically with provided bash installation script)

-os
-concurrent.futures
-logging
-queue
-random
-subprocess
-time
-argparse
-copy
-sys

-#math and matrices

-numpy
-pandas
-re
-csv
-math

-#meshes and visualization

-meshio
-matplotlib
-scipy
-vtk
-pyvista

-#openseespy

-openseespy

-#precice

-pyprecice

 # Author
 This code was developed by Nicolette S. Lewis, PhD, at the University of Washington, from 2021 to 2023.
 For specific questions, please email me at nicolette.s.lewis@outlook.com with "FOAMySees" in the subject line.
 I will respond to messages as I can.